top of page

 The sex of a plant is determined by its genetics even before germination starts.
 It's not possible to change a male plant into a female or vice versa due to this genetic encoding.
 However, there are techniques to encourage male plants to exhibit female characteristics.
 These methods involve using chemicals like ethylene to trigger a hormonal response in the plant.

-By elevating female hormones in male cannabis plants, the technique can prompt female flowering development.
+By elevating female hormones in male plants, the technique can prompt female flowering development.
 It is more effective when applied to male plants before they form mature flowers.
-Nonetheless, identifying true male plants can be challenging as many male marijuana plants are hermaphroditic.
+Nonetheless, identifying true male plants can be challenging as many male plants are hermaphroditic.

 Can you clone a female from a male?

-Growers seeking to grow female cannabis plants from seed can simplify the process with feminized seeds.
+Growers seeking to grow female plants from seed can simplify the process with feminized seeds.
 These seeds are created by inducing a female plant to hermaphroditic, and then using its pollen to fertilize another female plant.
 The resulting seeds contain only female chromosomes, ensuring no true males will develop from them.

-110 views0 comments
+10 views0 comments

 Comments